-I’ve tried to compile a useful multipurpose (airport) check-in packing list.
+I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 I’ve inserted some comments (in italics) based upon a trip my wife and I made for 53 nights in Dubai and Phuket.
 And more recently (2024) I’ve also re-validated this list when I made a cruise to the Antarctic, travelling via Buenos Aires.